lejianwen/rustdesk-api/README_EN.md

   personal: 1
 ```

-* Environment variables, with the prefix `RUSTDESK_API`, will override the settings in the configuration file if
+* Environment variables, with the prefix `RUSTDESK_API_RUSTDESK_PERSONAL`, will override the settings in the configuration file if
   present.

 | Variable Name                      | Description                                               | Example                        |